Integrated Petrophysics for Carbonate and Fractured Reservoirs –

 – How to acquire and integrate key drilling, mudlog, core, special log and well test data

-– How to do Quick Look Carbonate Log Analysis and integrate capillary pressures with logs in Excel or IP
+– How to do Quick Look Carbonate Log Analysis and integrate capillary pressures with logs in Excel, PetroDB-WEB, IP and other software packs

 – How to derive Reservoir Rock Type Equation Sets and apply them with modern logs

-– How to do thorough, integrated, robust evaluations in any complex, conventional reservoir
+– How to do thorough, integrated and robust evaluations in any complex, conventional reservoir

-– How end-users can critically review complex petrophysical results using the author’s Greenlists
+– How end-users can critically review complex petrophysical results using the author’s Petrophysical Greenlists

 – How Physical Characteristics impact 1) Reservoir properties 2) Reservoir measurements